mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 understand this same concept as our site, channel, and source collections are similar to the CSS3.0 site, sitechan, and origin tables respectively.

-A key feature of normalized data is we need a fast index to link the normalized data to our waveform data.
+A key feature of normalized data is that we need a fast index to link the normalized data to our waveform data.
 In all cases we use the ObjectId of the normalized collection as the index.
 As noted above all documents in MongoDB automatically are assigned an ObjectId accessible with key